Selling Inherited Property – The Ultimate Guide

 How to sell an inherited property

-Let’s assume you’ve dealt with the probate process and sorted out all of the paperwork.
+Let’s assume you’ve dealt with the probate process and sorted out all of the necessary paperwork using a licensed conveyancer.
 So now you own the property – or at least a share of it.

 And so the final consideration is to establish if the property could be sold quickly in it’s current condition.
 By this we mean could it be sold in a matter of weeks for a good price.

 It’s a well known fact that most house buyers like to buy modernised properties with all of the mod cons in place.
 If your inherited property is not particularly modern bear in mind that it may struggle to sell.
 In this case you may want to think about what it would take to refurbish the property.
 From our experience, a typical full refurbishment takes around 12 weeks to complete and costs £30,000.
 Do you have the time, money and energy for what could be a lengthy and expensive project?
 Bear in mind also that you’ll need to find trusted trades to complete all of the works.
 More than likely you’ll also need to project manage the refurbishment process yourself.

 You may wish to consider selling your inherited property on quickly and without all the heartache.
 While you may have an emotional attachment, a clean break could help you move on.
 It could also be just the tonic to enable you to realise some long-held plans.